-PRINCE ALBERT, SK, May 10, 2019 /CNW/ -Canadians, tourists and businesses benefit from safe and well-maintained airports.
+PRINCE ALBERT, SK, Sept.
+4, 2019 /CNW/ - Canadians, tourists and businesses benefit from safe and well-maintained airports.
 From visiting friends and family, to travelling to medical appointments, or getting goods to market, we rely on our local airports to support and sustain vibrant communities.
 These airports also provide essential air services including community resupply, air ambulance, search and rescue and forest fire response.

-Well maintained and highly visible runways, taxiways and aprons that are kept clear of ice and snow are key to ensuring safe usage by aircraft, passengers, and crews, and help protect costly airport assets, such as snow clearing equipment and aircraft rescue and firefighting vehicles, during airport operations.
+Well-maintained runways, taxiways and aprons, free of ice and snow, ensure safe usage by aircraft, passengers, and crews, and help protect costly airport safety assets during airport operations.

-"The Prince Albert (Glass Field) Airport is an important hub for residents and businesses in this region.
-These investments will help ensure continued safe and reliable airport operations for Prince Albert residents, many of whom depend on their local airports not only for personal travel and community resupply, but also for access to specialized and emergency medical care in larger centres."
+"The Prince Albert (Glass Field) Airport is an important hub for residents, businesses and tourists in this region.
+This investment will help ensure continued safe and reliable operations for aircraft, passengers and flight crews, while supporting tourism and social and economic development in the region."

-Minister of Public Safety and Emergency Preparedness and Member of Parliament for (Regina—Wascana)
+Minister of Fisheries, Oceans and the Canadian Coast Guard and Member of Parliament for North Vancouver

 "Our Government recognizes that local airports are major contributors to the economic growth and social well-being of smaller communities.
 In addition to supporting travel and tourism, local airports are key connectors for business, health care, social services, and emerging resource development sectors.
 These investments will improve access to safe, efficient and accessible air transportation options, and will help us deliver on our promise to build safer, healthier and stronger communities across Canada."